-Operator Security
+PGO Security

-The Operator implements its own RBAC (Role Based Access Controls) for authenticating Operator users access to the Operator REST API.
+PGO implements its own RBAC (Role Based Access Controls) for authenticating Operator users access to the PGO REST API.

-A default admin user is created when the operator is deployed.
-Create a proposer in your home directory and insert the text from below:
+A default admin user is created when PGO is deployed.
+Create a .pgouser in your home directory and insert the text from below: